thewhoo/dpdk-tcp-generator/README.md

 * The only EAL option that needs to be supplied is the core mask (supplied by the `-c` argument.
 Use `-c 1` to use a single thread.
 Multithreading is currently broken and behavior with a different core mask is undefined).

-* Use the portmask to select ports on which to generate traffic (bit mask that selects interfaces bound to a DPDK-compatible driver in the order displayed in `dpdk-devbind --status`)
+* Use `PORTMASK` to select ports on which to generate traffic (bit mask that selects interfaces bound to a DPDK-compatible driver in the order displayed in `dpdk-devbind --status`)
-* The tcp gap is the CPU clock cycle interval between opening new TCP connections (the default is 10 000 000 000 which means ~1 new connection every 3 seconds on a 3.3 GHz CPU).
-A value of 0 will cause new connections to be opened with the maximum possible frequency.
+* Use `USEC_TCP_GAP` to specify delay between opening new TCP connections (in microseconds).
+If the argument isn't supplied or has a value of 0, TCP connections will be opened with the maximum possible frequency.
 * All other configuration is specified in the configuration file.
 See `example.conf`.

 ### Notes